pombreda/ontovcs/bin/readme.txt

 	Protege runner.
 Edit path to Protege inside this file.

 hgrc.sample
 	Mercurial config sample. owl2enable appends contents of this file to your .hg/hgrc.
-Be careful!